 One reason naturopaths (NDs) are held in low regard is their historical opposition to immunization.
-Some naturopaths now claim that this opposition "does not reflect the current view of NDs trained in accredited schools."
+Some naturopaths now claim that this opposition does not reflect the current view of NDs trained in accredited schools.
 However, a close look indicates that opposition is still widespread and that anti-vaccination views are deeply rooted within the educational system.

 The contemporary fashion of healing disease is that of serums, inoculations and vaccines, which, instead of being an improvement on the fake medicines of former ages are of no value in the cure of disease, but on the contrary introduce lesions into the human body of the most distressing and deadly import. . . .